SimpleDataLabsInc/prophecy-docs/docs/concepts/genaichatbot.md

   - chatbot
 ---

-Todo: review the rest of the DAIS video and update below

 This guide showcases how easy it is to build a live chatbot application using your internal datasets on Spark.
-It features two main components:
+Here is a summary of the steps you'll take to setup and explore the Generative AI Chatbot Pipelines:

+**Step 1.
+Setup.** Configure the dependencies, define credentials, and load the Pipelines from a Git repository.

+**Step 2.
+Run ETL Pipelines to build a Knowledge Warehouse.**
-1. **batch ingestion** - set of Spark Pipelines that ingest unstructured data from your applications, pre-process, vectorizes it, store it within your vector database of choice
+A set of Spark Pipelines to [(a)ingest](/docs/concepts/genaichatbot.md#2a-web-ingest-pipeline) unstructured data from your applications, pre-process, and [(b)vectorize](/docs/concepts/genaichatbot.md#2b-web-vectorize-pipeline) and store the data within your vector database of choice.

-2. **live inference** - a Spark streaming Pipeline that reads messages from Slack (soon also Teams) and answers them live using gathered knowledge.
+**Step 3.
+Run Live Inference Pipeline.** A Spark streaming [Chatbot](/docs/concepts/genaichatbot.md#step-3-live-inference) Pipeline reads messages from Slack (soon also Teams) and answers them live using gathered knowledge

 ![Architecture Diagram](img/genai_architecture.png)

-This template works best with [Databricks](https://databricks.com/) and [Prophecy](https://www.prophecy.io/).
+After setup, just explore and run the Pipelines in Steps 2 and 3.
+You'll have a live chatbot where you can pose questions in Slack and recieve answers from a Generative AI model.
+This template works best with [Databricks](https://Databricks.com/) and [Prophecy](https://www.prophecy.io/).
 However, you can run it on any Spark.
 Spark allows us to easily scale and operationalize our chatbot to big datasets and large user bases, and Prophecy allows for easy development and debugging of the Pipelines.

 ![gen-ai-chatbot-template-streaming](img/genai_intro_video.gif)